single-spa/single-spa.js.org/docs/starting-from-scratch.md

 };
 ```

-### 1.c Modify the package.json
+### 1.c Add npm scripts

-The last step in our project set up is to include a couple scrips in our package.json so we can take advantage of the webpack-dev-server.
+The last step in our project set up is to include a couple scrips in our package.json to run webpack-dev-server and to create a production build.
 Add the following to your `package.json`:

 ```js
 "scripts": {